Flocking phase transition and threat responses in bio-inspired autonomous drone swarms: Results

 \subsection{Swarm response to an approaching intruder}

-To evaluate how external agents disrupt swarm coordination, we conducted experiments in which a single intruder drone performed 3D flight maneuvers directed toward the swarm barycenter.
+To evaluate how external agents disrupt swarm coordination, we conducted outdoor field experiments in which a single intruder drone performed 3D flight maneuvers directed toward the swarm barycenter.
 The intruder maintained a fixed heading once within a predefined proximity and did not interact socially with the swarm.
 As noted above, the intruder has a pronounced destabilizing effect on collective dynamics.
 A representative run is shown in Figure~\ref{fig:time_series_intruder}, in which $\gamma_{\rm Ali}$ varied between $0.075$ and $0.3$.
-Polarization levels (Figure~\ref{fig:time_series_intruder}A) indicate that the perturbation keeps the swarm in a swarming-like state at higher $\gamma_{\rm Ali}$ values than in the baseline case.
-A detailed view of the critical region at $\gamma_{\rm Ali} = 0.225$ is shown in Figure~\ref{fig:time_series_intruder}B,C. When the intruder approaches frontally ($t1$–$t3$), the swarm performs a stereotypical 180° turn, briefly following the intruder as if chasing it.
+Polarization levels (Figure~\ref{fig:time_series_intruder}A) indicate that the perturbation keeps the swarm in a swarming-like state at higher $\gamma_{\rm Ali}$ values than observed under baseline conditions.
+A detailed view near the critical region at $\gamma_{\rm Ali} = 0.225$ is shown in Figure~\ref{fig:time_series_intruder}B,C, where the polarization drop is expected to be the strongest.
+When the intruder approaches frontally ($t1$–$t3$), the swarm performs a stereotypical collective turn (see also Figure~\ref{fig:intruder_sim}C).
 This rapid reorientation causes a sharp, transient drop in polarization.
-When the intruder approaches from the side ($t4$–$t6$), polarization decreases during the intrusion and increases again once the intruder passes the barycenter.
-In both cases, the swarm recovers within 5–6\,s and re-establishes high alignment.
-These examples show that the swarm reaction depends strongly on the approach direction, yet consistently returns to schooling after only short disruptions.
-Such susceptibility is characteristic of the critical region and disappears for $\gamma_{\rm Ali} > 0.4$, where the swarm maintains high polarization even while turning to avoid the intruder (see SI Movie~S\ref{supp:mov_crit}).
+When the intruder approaches from the side ($t4$–$t6$), polarization decreases during the encounter and increases again once the intruder crossed the swarm barycenter.
+In both situations, the swarm recovers within 5–6\,s and re-establishes high alignment.
+This heightened responsiveness is characteristic of the critical region and disappears for $\gamma_{\rm Ali} > 0.4$, where the swarm maintains high polarization even while avoiding the intruder (see Supplementary Movie~7).